wbonicki/Ebay_sentiment_analysis/README.md

 Neutral reviews are diversified and they are very ambiguous but the model handles such cases quite well.
 It would be reasonable to create a model for predicting a sentiment regardless of customers rating - sometimes their ratings are misleading.
 It should be emphasised that sentiment prediction can have different goals - sometimes detecting all negative reviews is more important and sometimes general accuracy.
-Probabilty threshold and scoring depends on this issue.
+Probabilty threshold and scoring depend on this issue.

 # Files description